fsharp/emacs-fsharp-mode/README.md

 - Intelligent indentation

-Requires Emacs 24+ and F# 3.0.
+Requires Emacs 24+, Mono 3.10.X and F# 3.0.
 Without F# 3.0 the background compiler process will not function correctly.

 ## Build Status